BigAB/use-epic/README.md

 ## :seedling: Contribute

-Let people know how they can contribute into your project.
-A [contributing guideline](./CONTRIBUTING.md) will be a big plus.
+Think you'd like to contribute to this project?
+Check out our [contributing guideline](./CONTRIBUTING.md) and feel free to create issues and pull requests!

 ## License